csinghdev/laravel-starter/README.md

 - TDD (Test Driven Development) setup using phpunit

 ## Want to do it yourself?
 Here are the video tutorials you can follow to do it by yourself.
+These tutorials are based on Laravel 7 and this project has been upgraded to Laravel 8, you may see few changes in latest code.
+Checkout [v1.0](https://github.com/csinghdev/laravel-starter/tree/v1.0) to see the exact code.

 | | | |
 |:-------------------------:|:-------------------------:|:-------------------------:|